-A student transferring from a two-year college or from a four year school with a non-registered Accounting program may transfer the following accounting courses provided they have been assessed as meeting Daemen's stated levels of competence for comparable work: ACC225; ACC2315.
+A student transferring from a two-year college or from a four year school with a non-registered Accounting program may be limited to transfering the following accounting courses provided they have been assessed as meeting Daemen's stated levels of competence for comparable work: ACC225; ACC226; ACC315.
 A transfer student who originally enters another major at Daemen and transfers into the Accounting program will need to undergo a re-evaluation of any transfer of accounting courses to meet the above requirements.